josegamboa/laravel/README.md

 Example: how to integrate Mysql and Mongo to create, update and delete post from the admin console.

-Plase install the mongo db driver if it is not installed: https://pecl.php.net/package/mongodb/1.2.2/windows
+Please install the mongo db driver if it is not installed: https://pecl.php.net/package/mongodb/1.2.2/windows

-Import the databases mockdat example: blog/database/dumps
+Import the databases mockdata example: blog/database/dumps

 Change the databse credentials : config/database.php